Way of the Warrior: Development

+Gavin and Rubin enlisted friends and family members to portray the game's characters; Crimson "Glory" Smith was played by Rubin's ex-girlfriend Carole May, while Gavin's younger brother Mitch played "Shaky" Jake Querious.
+Rubin also participated by portraying Jeremy "Konotori" Cash.
+Chin "The Dragon" Liu was portrayed by Tae Min Kim, who was a black belt in aikido.
+A year after the game's release, Kim was killed in a cycling accident, and received a dedication in Naughty Dog's subsequent game Crash Bandicoot.
+Most of the cast worked for free, as Gavin and Rubin were unable to pay them.
+The game's costumes were thrown together and purchased from a single store in Boston's Chinatown, with Gavin and Rubin not knowing what a given character would look like until the uniform was at the register.
+Various items in the apartment also figured into the characters' costumes.
+In particular, the costume of the character Gulab Jamun (portrayed by Vijay S. Pande) consisted of a pillowcase for his loincloth, a sheet for his turban, and a gem from a secondhand Jasmine dress-up kit.

-Although Gavin and Rubin intended to replicate Mortal Kombat's visuals with a digitized approach, their restricted budget disallowed a chroma key system or any kind of motion capture backdrop.
+Although Gavin and Rubin intended to replicate Mortal Kombats visuals with a digitized approach, their restricted budget disallowed a chroma key system or any kind of motion capture backdrop.
 Thus, they bought a cream-colored screen and nailed it to the living room wall, covering the apartment's only windows as well as the air conditioning vents.
 The position of the screen, improper lenses for their camera, and small size of the apartment complicated the filming process.
 To film the moves in the game, Rubin had to open the front door and shoot from the apartment hallway.
 This confused and disturbed their neighbors, who mistakenly believed that the pair were filming kinky pornographic films.
-Gavin and Rubin enlisted friends and family members to portray the game's characters; most of them worked for free, as Gavin and Rubin were unable to pay them.
-The game's costumes were thrown together and purchased from a single store in Boston's Chinatown, with Gavin and Rubin not knowing what a given character would look like until the uniform was at the register.
-Various items in the apartment also figured into the characters' costumes.
-In particular, the costume of the secret character Gulab Jamun (portrayed by Vijay S. Pande) consisted of a pillow case for his loincloth, a sheet for his turban, and a gem from a secondhand Jasmine dress-up kit.
 Two 1000-watt lights were used during filming despite the lack of ventilation caused by the screen; the apartment's temperature reached as much as 105 degrees while filming for the character Nikki Chan.
-Tae Min Kim, who portrayed Chin "The Dragon" Liu, was killed in a cycling accident a year after the game's release, and received a dedication in Naughty Dog's subsequent game Crash Bandicoot.